jakeod99/recipes/README.md

 ideal format for viewing the recipes, it's merely how the system reads in the information it needs to generate a more pleasing user experience.
 That said, if you honestly want to view the information as straight `.json`, then who am I to stop you - it's a free country.
+Obviously, this data would be better handled in a

 #### `current`
 This is a duplicate of the most recent version in the `versions` folder.
 It is